 COMPROMISE IS THY MIDDLE NAME

 Here are examples of where I play and why.
-Notice it isn’t full-pay or nothing:
+Notice it is quite a mix:

 Foxwoods – 9/5 Ultimate X 5 Play ($.5), 8/5 JOB & 9/5 DDB TP($.25 & $1) Great service at Play bar.
 Cedars casino also offers nickel Ultimate X Tp, 5-Play, & 10-Play (only 10-play at nickels at all bar tops)